 Skip advert

 Advertisement

 The SEAT Ibiza is one of the most practical and versatile cars in the supermini class.
-It offers lots of passenger space and a decent boot, and there are loads of places to store odds and ends.
+It offers plenty of passenger space and a decent boot, and there are loads of places to store odds and ends.
 Its dinky dimensions mean it's easy to park in town, too.

-The Ibiza is only available as a five door, and it’s much wider, a touch lower and a fraction shorter than the previous model.
+The Ibiza is available only as a five-door, and it’s much wider, a touch lower and a fraction shorter than the previous model.
 It’s still just over four metres long, but the added width makes it feel like a bigger car.

 Leg room, head room & passenger space

-Boot
+Boot space

-The rear seats will split and fold 60:40 to increase the already impressive 355 litre luggage space.
+The rear seats will split and fold 60:40 to increase the already impressive 355-litre luggage space.
 A two-stage boot floor is offered, which can either set the floor level with the sill for loading, or drop lower for maximum capacity.
-There are no complaints about access to the luggage space, either – the SEAT badge on the boot door doubles as the release handle and the door swings high up out of the way.
+There are no complaints about access to the luggage space, either – the SEAT badge on the boot door doubles as the release handle, and the door swings high up out of the way.

+Skip advert